Acamprosate: Compliance

 Some struggle to take the full course of medication (2 tablets, 3 times a day), which makes acamprosate less effective.
 Standard support to help people take their medication involves monthly check-ins with addiction services or a GP.
-Research found that compared to standard support alone, extra telephone support by a pharmacist, plus financial incentives, increased the numbers who took medication as prescribed and was cost-effective.
-The same telephone support without financial incentives did not significantly increase the numbers taking their medication as prescribed and was less cost-effective.
+Research found that compared to standard support alone, extra telephone support by a pharmacist, plus financial incentives, increased the number of people who took medication as prescribed and was cost-effective.
+The same telephone support without financial incentives did not significantly increase the number of people taking their medication as prescribed and was less cost-effective.

 Contraindications

 Acamprosate is primarily removed by the kidneys.
 A dose reduction is suggested in those with moderately impaired kidneys (creatinine clearance between 30 mL/min and 50 mL/min).
 It is also contraindicated in those who have a strong allergic reaction to acamprosate calcium or any of its components.

 Adverse effects

-The US label carries warnings about increases in suicidal behavior, major depressive disorder, and kidney failure.
+The US label carries warnings about increases in suicidal behavior, depression, and kidney failure.

 Adverse effects that caused people to stop taking the drug in clinical trials included diarrhea, nausea, depression, and anxiety.

 Potential adverse effects include headache, stomach pain, back pain, muscle pain, joint pain, chest pain, infections, flu-like symptoms, chills, heart palpitations, high blood pressure, fainting, vomiting, upset stomach, constipation, increased appetite, weight gain, edema, sleepiness, decreased sex drive, impotence, forgetfulness, abnormal thinking, abnormal vision, distorted sense of taste, tremors, runny nose, coughing, difficulty breathing, sore throat, bronchitis, and rashes.